lowcodelounge/pod-force/README.md

 1. Read up on the "cron" syntax.
 1. Update the cron setting in this file: `.github/workflows/publish.yml`

+### Things to note

+- It intentionally only imports and displays a limited amount of episodes.
+- It uses browser localStorage to keep track of things like where you are in an episode and whether you've marked it as played.
+That means this data is specific to the device and browser you're using.
+- For some reason, Firefox does better than Chrome at handling buffering and playing back audio when the phone screen is locked, so I use Firefox.
+Not sure about Safari.
+- The use of "private feeds" (like Substack, for example, or other paid services) is not currently supported by the importer.
+But I plan on asking ChatGPT how to handle this.

 ## License and credit
 Pod Force is available for use and modification under the MIT license.
 It relies on the following open-source projects: